David-Myeonghan/12_Searching_BFS_DFS_TIL/README.md

     Good:
     - Shortest Path (What are the most related items in Amazon?, Who are the closest friends on Facebook?)
-    - Closer Nodes
+    - Closer Nodes.
+It is better when we know the node that we are looking for is close to us.

     Bad:
-    - More memory
+    - More memory to keep track of the parent nodes and the children nodes of that level.

     - If you have additional information on the location of the target node, and the node is likely in the upper level of a tree, or a graph, BFS is better.